showaltb/showaltb.github.io/_posts/2015-07-27-how-i-converted-a-large-mod_perl-project-to-a-psgi-app.md

 {}` that can be executed by the handler, you have to avoid file-scoped lexicals for sharing variables within your script.
 The easy fix is to change file-scoped `my` variables to `our` variables.
-All of my scripts had this in place already, which made the transaction to PSGI easier.)
+All of my scripts had this in place already, which made the migration to PSGI easier.)

 ## Drawbacks